Chorley death crash driver James Majury was using mobile phone apps, including a 'fantasy game' moments before M58 collision killed pupil Joe Cairns, 14, and teaching assistant Ann Kerr

 A motorist who killed two people and seriously injured five others in a horrific motorway smash has admitted his guilty as their families watched from the public gallery at Preston Crown Court.

-James Majury, 33 of Milton Road, Coppull, pleaded guilty to causing the deaths of teaching assistant Ann Kerr and schoolboy Joseph Cairns, 14, by dangerous driving on the M58.
+James Majury, 33 of Milton Road, Coppull, pleaded guilty to causing the deaths of teaching assistant Ann Kerr and schoolboy Joe Cairns, and seriously injuring three other youngsters and two adults by dangerous driving,

-Anne Kerr, 50, from Southport, and 14-year-old Joe Cairns, from Radcliffe, were pronounced dead at the scene of the crash on the M58 at Bickerstaffe on January 8 last year.
+Mrs Kerr, 50, from Southport, and pupil Joe, from Radcliffe, were pronounced dead at the scene of the crash on the M58 at Bickerstaffe on January 8 last year.

-Joe, a special needs pupil at Pontville School in Ormskirk, and teaching assistant Ms Kerr, had been travelling in a school minibus when it was involved in a crash with a HGV at around 9am.
+They had been travelling in a school minibus when it was involved in a crash with a HGV at around 8.44am.

-They are John Hatton, Chris Whalley, and three boys who cannot be named for legal reasons.
+Two men, John Hatton, Chris Whalley, and three boys, who cannot be named for legal reasons, suffered serious injuries.

-Families and friends of the victims watched from the public gallery as he entered his pleas.
+The court was told mobile phone evidence and app activity showed Majury was engaged in using them until at least 8.41am.

-Prosecuting, Frances McEntee said the crown were seeking time for the preparation of victim impact statements.
+Prosecuting, Francis McEntee said the crown were seeking time for the preparation of victim impact statements.

-Judge Robert Altham said he is glad to see the families are here, and explains to them that there will be an opportunity to come into the witness box on the day of Majury's sentence and read their own statements, if they wish to do so.
+Judge Robert Altham said he was glad to see the families present, and explained to them that there would be an opportunity to come into the witness box on the day of Majury's sentence and read their own statements, if they wished to do so.

 Mr McEntee added it has been explained to the families that Majury will be sentenced within a "framework" of sentencing guidelines.